Jim Moran (basketball)

-James Timothy Moran (born December 3, 1978) is an American-Irish retired professional basketball player and current assistant coach for the NBA's Detroit Pistons.
+James Timothy Moran (born December 3, 1978) is an American-Irish former professional basketball player and current coach who is the associate head coach of the Florida State Seminoles of the Atlantic Coast Conference.

 Playing career

 Moran was born in Syosset, New York and attended St. Dominic High School in Oyster Bay from 1993 to 1997.
 He played on a state championship team during his prep years.
 After graduating, Moran played four years of college basketball at William & Mary (1997–2001) where he scored 1,324 points and was a two-time All-Colonial Athletic Association (CAA) Team member in his junior and senior seasons.

 Moran played his entire professional career for CB Gran Canaria in Spain's Liga ACB (2001 to 2011).
 On April 21, 2013, Moran became the only player in Gran Canaria history to have his jersey retired.
 In 10 seasons with the team he recorded 2,060 points, 802 rebounds and 321 assists in 7,452 minutes.

 Moran has also competed for Ireland's national team.